-To these twenty-four classes Linnæus has added the Palm-trees, which he could not safely range under any of the above-mentioned classes.
-He calls them Princes of India, bearing their fructification on a spadix or receptacle, within a spathe or sheath; remarkable for their prodigious height, distinguished by an unvaried, undivided, perennial trunk, crowned at the top by an evergreen tuft of leaves, and rich in abundance of large, fine fruit.
-But since the time that Linnæus wrote, more certain knowledge of them has been obtained, and they are now distributed amongst the other classes.
+To these twenty-four classes Linnaus has added the Palm-trees, which do not fall under the description of any of the classes.
+He calls them Princes of India, bearing their fructification on a spadix or receptacle, within a spathe Remarkable for their prodigious or sheath. height, distinguished by an unvaried, undivided, perennial trunk, crowned at top by an evergreen tuft of leaves, and rich in abundance of large, fine fruit.
+But since the time that Linnæus wrote, more certain knowledge of them has been obtained, and many of them are arranged in the sixth class.
 If you have patience and perseverance to learn the contents of this letter, you will deserve to be chosen queen of the May.